• Session No.57 Advanced Gasoline Engine Systems and Technologies IV -Cutting-Edge Spark Ignition Technology- (OS)

 This paper describes the results of actual verification of fuel characteristics such as power output and exhaust gas emissions, as well as reliability using ethanol-containing fuel (E30 or higher), as well as issues and countermeasures.

-Multi-Cylinder Demonstration of a Pre-Chamber Lean-Burn Gasoline Combustion System Using Real-Time Fuel Reforming
+Multi-Cylinder Demonstration of a Pre-Chamber Lean-Burn Gasoline Combustion System using Real-Time Fuel Reforming

 In the two preceding reports, we demonstrated low NOx emissions and highly efficient combustion in a single-cylinder engine using a high-pressure storage tank containing the same composition as the experimentally verified reformed gas and mechanical supercharging.